 - Designed by Daniel Kahan of Smith and Moore Architects

-- Built by David General Contracting (2016)
+- Built by David General Contracting in 2016

 - Landscape architecture by Mario Nievera of Nievera Williams Design

-- Preservation Foundation 2019 Schuler Award recipient
+- Winner of the Preservation Foundation's 2019 Schuler Award

-- 12-foot steel-frame French doors throughout
+- 12-foot steel-frame French doors throughout the residence

 Request Showing